-Courses are designed to meet the needs of local EMS agencies, healthcare providers, and the public with emphasis on emergency patient care in traditional pre-hospital and nontraditional environments.
-Health education courses are also designed to assist individuals desiring employment or retraining in health institutions or related fields.
+These courses are designed to meet the needs of local emergency services agencies, healthcare providers, and the public, with an emphasis on emergency patient care in pre-clinical settings.
+EMS training also includes health education courses for those interested in healthcare and related institutions or retraining..